 The robocar is interesting, and can provide a very nice transportation experience.
 But things get really interesting when you consider who will own the vehicle you ride in.

-Robocars enable robotaxis -- robocars for hire, which come to you on demand and take you directly, quickly and cheaply where you want to go.
+Robocars that can operate unmanned enable robotaxis -- robocars for hire, which come to you on demand and take you directly, quickly and cheaply where you want to go.

 I envision the robotaxi coming from a cell phone hail.
-You'll press a button on your cell phone, say where you need to go, and a robotaxi company will send a nearby vehicle to your location.
+You'll use an app on your mobile phone, say where you need to go, and a robotaxi company will send a nearby vehicle to your location.
+Companies like Uber give us a taste of that already.
 It doesn't take too much of vehicle supply to get one to you in just a minute or two -- indeed sub-minute response seems entirely reasonable as a goal.
 Leaving your office, you might issue a command to summon one that has it there by the time you get to your front door.
 At home, you might summon one before getting your coat and bags and experience no wait.

-If ready to move something large, you could summon a robotruck (or what I call a deliverbot.)
-You might not actually ride in the robotruck -- it might just move your cargo, while you lead on in a personal vehicle.
+If you need to transport something large, you could summon a robotruck (or what I call a deliverbot.)
+You probably don't actually ride in the robotruck -- it might just move your cargo, while you lead on in a personal vehicle.
 Whatever you need, that's what will come.
 (Sometimes, just as with car rental, you might get more than you asked for, at the taxi firm's expense.)